Why Should I Bring my Pet to Willows for Treatment of Laryngeal Paralysis?

 - To allow vocalisation (e.g. barking) during expiration (breathing out)

-All three functions are important to our pets but the first two are the most significant in terms of airway maintenance.
+All functions are important, however the first two are the most significant in airway maintenance.
 Correct laryngeal function is therefore critical for providing and maintaining a properly functioning entrance to the trachea (windpipe).